Hamxay/Terraform-GCP-assessment/README.md

 7. Access the Cloud Run service URL:

     The Cloud Run service URL will be displayed in the Terraform output after successful deployment.
 You can also find it in the Google Cloud Console under the Cloud Run section.

+### Usage

+- Visit `http://localhost:8000/docs` in your browser to access the interactive API documentation (Swagger UI) and explore the available endpoints.
+- Use a tool like [Postman](https://www.postman.com/) to make requests to the API endpoints.

 ## Testing

 To test the deployed FastAPI application, you can send HTTP requests to the Cloud Run service URL using tools like cURL, Postman, or a web browser.